 4. Use Landscaping

 Storefront landscaping can take your brand image to another level by freshening the area that leads into your store.
 Depending on the season, fresh flowers, greenery, fountains, statues, and paved walkways can work wonders.
 Check out these ideas for inspiration.
+You can also hire awning companies in NJ for you store makeover.

 5. Change Out Window Displays